Hi and thank you for clicking on The Skipper.

 "I'm Ana."
 I slowly got to my feet and tried to brush the brown leaves off my jeans.
 "I'm not from this place."

-"Clearly," said Elladan.
+"Clearly," said Elladan with a hint of amusement.
 "No mortal inhabits this wood."

-"I didn't mean to," I said.
+"I don't know.
+It's not like I meant to come here," I said.
 "I just sort of get dumped where I get dumped."

 Elladan blinked.
 He tilted his head to the side and stared at me.
-"Of what do you speak?
-I do not understand."
+"Of what do you speak?"

-"No," said Elladan.
+"No," said Elladan, switching once again to the Common Tongue.
 "I think she is telling the truth."

 I sighed.
-"Look this happens from time to time—like a sickness.
+"Look this happens from time to time.
 I'm in my house doing whatever and then—bam—I'm in this other place.
 One time I was chased by a dragon and another time I was chased by trolls.
 Then—bam—I'm home.
 It's not a big deal.
-Be on your merry way; I'm just passing through."
+Be on your merry way.
+I'm just passing through."

 Elrohir stared.
 "She makes no sense."

-"Maybe it is the language barrier," said Elladan.
+"Maybe it is the language," said Elladan.
 "I thought I spoke the Common Tongue well, but perhaps I am mistaken."

 "You Skip?" said Elladan thoughtfully.
 "Senturiel?"